iyerikuzwe/Ikuzwe-collage/README.md

     *This application was made with Python version 3.6 using the django framework.
     *The templates were made using html and was styled using css and bootstrap 3.
     *The database used was postgresql, it was edited using visual studio code and deployed to heroku.
+## Contributing
+    When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+    Please note we have a code of conduct, please follow it in all your interactions with the project.
 ## Support and Contact details
 Incase of additions or if you run into any issues, my email address is:iyerikuzweregine19@gmail.com
+## Deployment

 ## License
     Copyright (c) 2019 Regine Iyerikuzwe